2-day Hangover: Causes & Cures For Two Day Hangovers

 - Hair of the dog

 - Poor sleep quality

 Copy and paste this link

 Alcohol consumption is fun when you're in the moment, but the day after, the hangover symptoms can be unbearable.
 Whether you're dealing with body aches, a pounding headache, nausea, vomiting, mental fog - or all of the above - one thing is for sure.
 It sucks!
 But what's worse than these hangover symptoms?

 A 2-day hangover.

 Lots of people enjoy hanging out with friends at the bar, even if it means you might have to suffer through a hangover the next day.
-But then that innocent hangover actually turns into a 2 day hangover.
+But when that innocent hangover actually turns into a 2 day hangover, something has to give.
 Why does this happen?
 And more importantly, how can you prevent it from happening again?

 There’s a bunch of different factors that make hangovers worse and/or longer.
 Here are the most common reasons why you’re struggling through a two day hangover:

-However, how much water you drink during a night out has a massive impact on how hungover you’ll feel and how long your hangover will truly last.
-Because alcohol causes a diuretic effect, both alcohol and your lack of water causes some serious dehydration.
-Dehydration itself can cause headaches, weakness and dizziness.
+How much water you drink during a night out has a massive impact on how hungover you’ll feel.
+It also affects how long your hangover will truly last.
+Because alcohol causes a diuretic effect, both alcohol and your lack of water work together to cause some serious dehydration.
+Dehydration itself can cause headaches, weakness, and dizziness.

 Dehydration only makes everything worse, so many sure to drink water or non-alcoholic drinks when you’re at the bar, too.